carmelo0x63/OllamaGUI/README.md

 # OllamaGUI
-Docker-based setup mixing Ollama and Open WebUI
+Docker-based setup mixing Ollama and Open WebUI.
+This setup is recommended for lab use only,s **DO NOT** use it in production!

+---

 ### Install
 Prerequisites: